 Stability: in the event of a Registrar business or technical failure, it could be beneficial to ICANN and registrants to have the full set of domain registration contact data stored by four organizations (the Registry, the Registry's escrow agent, the Registrar, and the Registrar's escrow agent), which would be the case in a ‘thick’ registry.

-Accessibility: is the provision of Whois information at the registry level under the Thick Whois model more cost-effective in protecting consumers and intellectual property owners?
+Accessibility: is the provision of Whois information at the registry level under the Thick Whois model more cost-effective than a Thin model in protecting users of Whois data and intellectual property owners?

-Impact on privacy and data protection, including consideration of possible cross border transfers of registrant data: how would ‘thick’ Whois affect privacy and data protection, also taking into account the involvement of different jurisdictions with different laws and legislation with regard to data privacy?
+Impact on privacy and data protection:: how would ‘thick’ Whois affect privacy and data protection, also taking into account the involvement of different jurisdictions with different laws and legislation with regard to data privacy as well as possible cross border transfers of registrant data?

-Cost implications: what are the cost implications of a transition to ‘thick’ Whois for Registries, Registrars and registrants, as a transition to ‘thick Whois for all gTLDs would affect over 110 million domain name registrations?
-Conversely, what are the cost implications to Registries, Registrars and registrants if no transition is mandated?
+Cost implications: what are the cost implications of a transition to ‘thick’ Whois for Registries, Registrars, registrants and users as a transition to ‘thick Whois for all gTLDs would affect over 110 million domain name registrations?
+Conversely, what are the cost implications to Registries, Registrars, registrants and users if no transition is mandated?

 Database synchronization between the Registry and Registrars: what would be the impact on the registry and registrar WHOIS and EPP systems for those Registries currently operating a thin registry, both in the migration phase to ‘thick’ WHOIS as well as ongoing operations?

-Other implications as a result of a thin Registry becoming an authoritative repository for registrant Whois data during the transition from a thin-registry model to a thick-registry model.
-The Working Group should consider the term “authoritative” in both the technical (the repository of the authoritative date) and policy (who has authority over over the data) meanings of the word when considering this issue.
+Rights in data: implications of a thin Registry possibly becoming authoritative for registrant Whois data following the transition from a thin-registry model to a thick-registry model.
+The Working Group should consider the term “authoritative” in both the technical (the repository of the authoritative data) and policy (who has authority over the data) meanings of the word when considering this issue.

 Competition in registry services: what would be the impact on competition in registry services should all Registries be required to provide Whois service using the thick Whois model – would there be more, less or no difference with regard to competition in registry services?

-Existing Whois applications: do these applications need to be updated / changed and how would that impact users of those applications if ‘thick’ Whois is required.
+Existing Whois applications: If existing Whois applications are updated / changed, how would that impact users of those applications if ‘thick’ Whois is required?”

 Data escrow: ‘thick’ Whois might obviate the need for the registrar escrow program and attendant expenses to ICANN and registrars.